Duru880/HealthExpenditure-and-Obesity/README.md

 Location: **data/**

 Merged by **Country** and **Year**.
 ---

 ## 2. Data Cleaning Summary
-Performed in `EDA_and_Hypothesis.ipynb`:

-- Inspected raw data
-- Renamed variables
-- Handled missing values
-- Merged datasets

-Final variables:
+The data cleaning process was performed in EDA_and_Hypothesis.ipynb and consisted of the following steps:

+- Raw datasets were inspected individually to understand their structure and missingness patterns.
+- Variable names were renamed for consistency across datasets.
+- All datasets were merged first using common keys (Entity, Code, and Year).
+- Missing values were handled after merging to avoid discarding valid observations present in some datasets but missing in others.

+The final variables used in the analysis are:

-- `ObesityRate`
+- ObesityRate
-- `HealthExpenditure`
+- HealthExpenditure
-- `GDPperCapita`
+- GDPperCapita
-- `UrbanPopulation`
+- UrbanPopulation
-- `EducationIndex`
+- EducationIndex

----

 ## 3. Exploratory Data Analysis